 2/ Serve up Water in a Butterfly-Friendly Format

 Butterflies are natural drinkers.
-They’ll drink plain old water, but there’s two simple versions that they love even more!
+They’ll drink plain old water, but there are two simple versions that they love even more!
 The first method involves filling a cake pan (or other shallow pans) with sand and saturating it completely before letting the butterflies suck out all of its moistness along with some minerals from within themselves too – this will make them feel better because these nutrients improve their health anyway; while another version simply requires us to spread something called ‘bedding’ in an open area where we then set up our mineral block so if rain/dew or normal watering happen upon day then those same elements can leach into….

 3/ Provide a Butterfly Maternity Ward